 Octávio Frias de Oliveira Bridge, São Paulo, São Paulo

-The Octávio Frias de Oliveira Bridge, or Ponte Estaiada, is a 453 feet long cable-style bridge which stretches across River Pinheiros.
-The bridge has become an iconic landmark in the city.
+The Octávio Frias de Oliveira Bridge, or Ponte Estaiada, is a 453-foot-long cable-style bridge that stretches across River Pinheiros.
+The bridge has become an iconic landmark in São Paulo.

 The view of the modernly designed bridge surrounded by water and tall skyscrapers on both sides is urbanely picturesque.
 It makes for a great photo-op!

 While it's not a pedestrian bridge, you can view the bridge from the streets on the river banks.
 You'll also get amazing views of the bridge and surrounding city if staying in a nearby high-rise hotel or apartment.

 Ibirapuera Park, Vila Mariana, São Paulo

 As one of the largest urban parks in Brazil, Ibirapuera Park (Parque Ibirapuera) is a tranquil oasis in the middle of busy São Paulo.